 What Are Hot Springs?

-Hot spring aka hydrothermal or geothermal springs are associated with regions anomalously high crustal heat flow (Note that the temperature in the Earth’s crust increases about 25°C for every kilometer of depth (45F per 0.621 mile, or 72.5F per mile).
+Hot springs, aka hydrothermal or geothermal springs, are associated with regions of anomalously high crustal heat flow.
+Note that the temperature in the Earth’s crust increases about 25°C for every kilometer of depth (45°F per 0.621 mile, or 72.5°F per mile).
 Anomalously high heat flow can occur at faults and due to shallow magma bodies.
-In these area, groundwater can be heated geothermally.
-Places where this heated ground water emerges to the surface are called hot or warm springs depending on their temperature.
+In this area, groundwater can be heated geothermally.
+Places where this heated groundwater emerges to the surface are called hot or warm springs, depending on their temperature.

 All hot springs in the Interior and Southeast Alaska exist in areas of faults while the geothermals in the Wrangell-St. Elias as well as the Katmai National Park and Preserve have volcanic origin.